eqlabs/pathfinder/doc/install-from-source.md

 ## Prerequisites

 Currently only supports Linux.
 Windows and MacOS support is planned.
-We need access to a full Ethereum node operating on the network matching the StarkNet network you wish to run.
+We need access to a full Ethereum node operating on the network matching the Starknet network you wish to run.
 Currently this is either Goerli or Mainnet.

 | :warning: | If using Infura as an L1 provider, you will need access to their archive node facilities.
 This is because `pathfinder` requires access to the full log history. |
 | --------- | :-------------------------------------------------------------------------------------------------------------------------------------------------------------- |